Advertisement

 Additional Notes

-The waiting list for the Ptarmigan Park S8N Multifamily Housing Program (2 and 3-bedroom units) in Anchorage began accepting applications on February 3, 2026.
-Only one application per family is permitted.
+This waitlist for Ptarmigan Park S8N Multifamily Housing Program is open for 2 and 3-bedroom units.
+Only one application per household is permitted.

 Public Housing Waitlist